gotthardp/lorawan-server/doc/Introduction.md

 Handlers define externally handled application, including:
  * Format of the uplink and downlink messages
- * Data fields forwared via the backend *Connectors*
+ * Data fields forwarded via the backend *Connectors*
  * Retransmission logic for confirmed downlinks

 Each Handler may be linked with one or more backend Connectors, which handle